Itsmewho/gabriel-3.0/README.md

-DNF -> reason: backtester is a zero sum. -> Nice practice do.
+DNF(did not finish) -> reason: backtester is a zero-sum?! -> Nice practice do.